nunofachada/simoututils/README.md

 ## 1\.
 What are these utilities?

-A number of [MATLAB]/[Octave] functions and scripts for analyzing [output](simout) data from simulation models.
+A number of [MATLAB]/[Octave] functions and scripts for analyzing output data from simulation models, as well as for producing publication quality tables and figures (the latter via the excelent [matlab2tikz] script).
 These utilities were originally developed to analyze the [PPHPC] model, and later generalized to be usable with stochastic simulation models with time series-like outputs.

 These utilities are compatible with GNU Octave.
 However, note that a number of statistical tests provided by Octave return slightly different _p_-values from